piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/contrail_deployment_manual.md

     * Refer to examples:
         * `config/instances.yaml.bms_win_example` if you have already deployed controller and you only want windows compute nodes
         * `config/instances.yaml.bms_win_full_example` if you want to deploy controller and windows compute nodes together
+        * `config/instances.yaml.bms_win_no_openstack_example` if you want to deploy controller without OpenStack and windows compute nodes together
     * More precise explanation of the required fields:
         * For Windows computes use `bms_win` dict instead of regular `bms`
         * Roles supported on Windows are `vrouter` and `win_docker_driver` - specify them